outbe/outbe-l2-contracts/reflection.md

       type: integer
       description: Price of 1 unit of settlement currency denominated in transaction currency, expressed in base.atto.
 Used to convert transaction_amount into the settlement amount.
       example: 85916666700000000000  # 85.9166667 INR per 1 USD (settlement currency).

-    nominal_price_minor:
-      type: integer
-      description: Price of 1 coen denominated in settlement currency, expressed in base.atto (1e-18).
-Used to convert the settlement amount into coen.
-This rate is sourced from Network Price Feed Oracle.
-      example: 160177472297536170 # 0.160177

-    nominal_qty_base:
-      type: integer
-      description: Value of CR Value in coen, which is calculated as settlement_amount_base.settlement_amount_atto / nominal_price.
-Integer part, expressed in natural units.
-      example: 8

-     nominal_qty_atto:
-       type: integer
-       description: Fractional part of CR Value in coen, which is calculated as settlement_amount_base.settlement_amount_atto / coen_price.
-Integer part, expressed in atto-units.
-       example: 990028243953940215 # 0.99003

     status:
       type: string